 Santa Barbara Art Glass by Saul Alcaraz Santa Barbara Art Glass by Saul Alcaraz

-Create up to two beautiful, one-of-a-kind pieces at this cheerful, inspiring studio.
+Create one beautiful, one-of-a-kind piece at this cheerful, inspiring studio.
 Let Saul and Gina Alcaraz put their years of glassblowing expertise to good use, mentoring you through the process of wielding rods tipped with molten glass, adding color to your piece, and shaping your creation into a vase, tumbler, paperweight, or another wonderful keepsake.
 Just be sure to raise your glass to these great savings before this deal is half-empty.

 Classes, Parties, and Viewing Santa Barbara Art Glass by Saul Alcaraz

 - We invite you to come by and watch Saul create his art at anytime.

 - Click here to send an email email@example.com

 - Santa Barbara Art Glass 706 East Mason Street Santa Barbara, CA 93103

 - Saul Alcaraz will teach you how to work with glass from his studio in Santa Barbara, California.

 - Classes are available to enthusiasts ages 12 to 80

 I've always wanted to try it, and, since I happened to have a couple of free hours available on my way up to wine tasting in Los Olivos, I thought I'd give it a try.
 And boy was it worth it.

 First off, classes are two hours long, and Saul (the owner) said that he tries to keep it to a maximum of two people per class (although he'll open it open to more for private parties).
 Saul is SUPER friendly and enthusiastic, and very patient with new students.